Franksgiving: History

-Roughly two in seven last Thursdays of November are the fifth Thursday of that month; in 1939, the fourth (but second to last) Thursday had been named in the presidential proclamation, in lieu of that year's fifth (and last) Thursday.
+Roughly two in seven last Thursdays of November are the fifth Thursday of that month; in 1939, the fourth (but second to last) Thursday had been named in the presidential proclamation, in place of that year's fifth (and last) Thursday.
 The second and third of the then non-traditional Thanksgivings remain outliers.
-Specifically, the presidential proclamation of November 9, 1940 and November 8, 1941 called for observances on November 21, 1940 and November 20, 1941, respectively, the third (and second to last) Thursdays.
-Every such holiday in the 20th century until 1939 had fit into the former tradition, and each year from 1942 on employed the traditional fourth-Thursday celebration.
+Specifically, the presidential proclamation of November 9, 1940 and November 8, 1941, called for observances on November 21, 1940, and November 20, 1941, respectively, the third (and second to last) Thursdays.
+Every such holiday in the 20th century until 1939 had fit into the former tradition and each year from 1942 on employed the traditional fourth-Thursday celebration.

-That new approach was embodied in a joint resolution of Congress, signed into law by President Roosevelt on November 26, 1941, and designating the fourth Thursday in November of each year as Thanksgiving Day.
-(Prior to that in the 20th century, the phrase "Thanksgiving Day" had been used in the prose of the presidential proclamation only in Calvin Coolidge's first, among his six.)
-In November 1942, Roosevelt's proclamation made mention of the joint resolution, and of the date it established as Thanksgiving Day, and called for observation "in prayer" of both it and the New Year's Day to follow.
+In December 1941, following the United States' entry into World War II, Congress approved a proclamation that President Roosevelt signed.
+This proclamation designated the federal Thanksgiving Day holiday as the fourth Thursday in November, starting in 1942.
+As a result, Thanksgiving would now be celebrated between November 22 and 28.
+(Before this declaration, the term "Thanksgiving Day" had only appeared in presidential proclamations during Calvin Coolidge's first term, among his six proclamations.)
+In November 1942, Roosevelt’s proclamation acknowledged the joint resolution and confirmed the established date for Thanksgiving Day, calling for a moment of observance "in prayer" for both Thanksgiving and the forthcoming New Year's Day.

 The majority of states immediately changed their laws to coincide with the nationally observed date.
-The first year following the joint resolution with five Thursdays in November was 1944, and Thanksgiving was observed on the 23rd of the month with the exception of the States of Arkansas, Florida, Georgia, Idaho, Nebraska, Tennessee, Texas, and Virginia.
+The first year following the joint resolution with five Thursdays in November was 1944, and Thanksgiving was observed on the 23rd of the month except in the states of Arkansas, Florida, Georgia, Idaho, Nebraska, Tennessee, Texas, and Virginia.
 (The nation was in the midst of World War II, and most nationwide celebrations as well as many regional ones were on hiatus at the time.
 It would not be until after the end of the war, 1945, that the new date of Thanksgiving would fully take root.)
 Also in 1945, 1950, 1951, and 1956, November had five Thursdays.
-Texas was the last state to change its law, observing the last-Thursday Thanksgiving for the final time in 1956.
+Texas was the last state to change its law, observing the last Thursday of Thanksgiving for the final time in 1956.